Suffragists Were a Misunderstood Movement — A New Musical Sets the Record Straight

 Suffs isn’t about “sheroes making herstory.”

-I saw the show as Women’s History Month came to a close, and the agitated energy was infectious: Imagine that historical figures like Alice Paul and Ida B. Wells descended upon a group of hundreds of discouraged women and gave them a passionate, 2.5-hour pep talk — and delivered a little humor, by way of songs like “Great American Bitch” — and you’ve got Suffs.
-“Your ancestors are all the proof you need…the world can be changed, we’ve done it before…We’re always behind you so bang down the door,” the characters chanted as the show closed.
+I saw the show as 2024’s Women’s History Month came to a close, and the agitated energy was infectious: Imagine that historical figures like Alice Paul and Ida B. Wells descended upon a group of hundreds of discouraged women and gave them a passionate, 2.5-hour pep talk — and delivered a little humor by way of songs like “Great American Bitch” — and you’ve got Suffs.
+“Your ancestors are all the proof you need…the world can be changed; we’ve done it before…We’re always behind you so bang down the door,” the characters chanted as the show closed.
 Much has changed since the days of the suffragists, but as women’s right to bodily autonomy hangs in the balance, the production feels eerily prescient.

 Suffs exposes what women went through in their fight for equality more than a century ago: they were beaten in the streets; arrested, jailed, and force-fed; accused of insanity; and ridiculed endlessly.
 And they kept marching, eventually winning the right to vote.
 But the show is clear-eyed about history: It highlights the intersectionality of the suffrage movement, in terms of race and age, and addresses its imperfections.

-Ahead of its Broadway opening, I spoke to Taub about this premiere’s timing during a pivotal moment in the fight for gender equality, working with feminist legends like Clinton and Yousafzai, and the pressure to get this story right.
+I spoke to Taub about this premiere’s timing during a pivotal moment in the fight for gender equality, working with feminist legends like Clinton and Yousafzai, and the pressure to get this story right.

 Katie Couric Media: What inspired you to tell this story?